yonesora56/plant2human/README.md

 &nbsp;

-In this case, the x-axis represents the global alignment similarity match (%), and the y-axis represents the average lDDT score (an indicator of structural alignment).
+In this case, the x-axis represents the local alignment similarity match (%), and the y-axis represents the average lDDT score (an indicator of structural alignment).

 ![image](./image/rice_test_100genes_local_scatterplot.png)